Gum Disease Risk Assessment Quiz

 Are You At Risk?

 This tool is designed to help you and your dentist identify factors that might increase your risk for gum disease.
-Take the quiz by clicking on the link below and share the results with your dentist at your next dental check-up.

 Please note that this tool serves to provide a guideline as to your risk for gum disease.
 It is possible to have this disease without obvious warning signs, which is why regular dental checkups are so important.